Leg Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Tibia

-The tibia articulates with the femur to form the knee joint and part of the ankle joint alongside the fibula and talus.
-The tibia runs medially (on the inner side) about the fibula, extending from just below the knee joint to the ankle joint.
+The tibia connects with the femur at the knee joint and with the fibula and talus at the ankle joint.
+It is positioned on the inner side of the leg, and runs parallel to the fibula, stretching from just below the knee down to the ankle.

 Fibula

-At the top, the fibula has a head that sits just behind the tibia’s head.
-Below the head is a narrow part called the neck.
+• Upper End (Head & Neck): At the top, the fibula has a rounded head just behind the tibia’s head, followed by a narrow neck.

 Leg Muscle Anatomy